melifluos/bayesian-age-detection/README.md

 If this code helps, please cite:

 Chamberlain, Benjamin Paul, Clive Humby, and Marc Peter Deisenroth.
 "Probabilistic Inference of Twitter Users’ Age based on What They Follow."
-Joint European Conference on Machine Learning and Knowledge Discovery in Databases.
+Joint European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases.
 Springer International Publishing, 2017.